 - Assembly required

-Get the Petsfit Weatherproof chicken coop on Amazon.
+Get the Petsfit Weatherproof chicken coop on Amazon or Chewy.

 Constructed from wood with metal hardware and fitted with an asphalt roof, this coop is durable and weather-resistant.
 It features two levels and can accommodate two standard chickens or four bantams.
 A ramp allows the chickens easy access from the wire mesh-enclosed run into the indoor area, which includes two nesting boxes.